Today's Articles

 Born in Manhattan, New York City, Victor Hugo Green was named after the noted French author.
 He was the eldest of three children of Alice A. and William H. Green.
 His family moved, and he grew up in Hackensack, New Jersey.

-1913 Green began working as a postal carrier for the US Postal Service in Bergen County, New Jersey.
-1918, Green married Alma Duke (1889-1978) of Richmond, Virginia.
+1913, Green began working as a postal carrier for the US Postal Service in Bergen County, New Jersey.
+In 1918, Green married Alma Duke (1889-1978) in Richmond, Virginia.
 She came north as part of the Great Migration from the South to northern cities.
 After their marriage, the couple moved to Harlem, New York, as it developed as a center of Black arts and culture in the Harlem Renaissance.
 They lived in an apartment at 580 St. Nicholas Avenue.

 In 1947, he established a Vacation Reservation Service, a travel agency to book reservations at Black-owned establishments.
 By 1949, the guide included international destinations in Bermuda and Mexico; it listed places for food, lodging, and gas stations.
 In 1952 Green changed the name to The Negro Travelers' Green Book.
 His travel agency office was at 200 W. 135th Street in Harlem, New York.
 Green printed 15,000 copies of The Green Book each year, marketing them to white and Black-owned businesses to demonstrate "the growing affluence of African Americans."
 Esso franchised gas stations to blacks then, while other companies did not.
 The Esso stations became popular sales outlets for the book.
 Similar guides had been published for Jewish travelers in some areas.

-Green's guide was so popular that he immediately began to expand its coverage the next year to other US destinations, adding hotels and restaurants.
+Green's guide was so popular that he immediately began expanding its coverage to other US destinations the next year, adding hotels and restaurants.
 After retiring from the Postal Service, Green continued to work on updating issues of The Green Book.
 In addition, he developed the related travel agency business he had established in 1947.

 Victor Green died in 1960 in Manhattan, New York City.
 After Green died, the publication continued, with his widow Alma serving as editor until 1966.
 The passage of the Civil Rights Act of 1964 and the legal end to racial segregation in public facilities marked the beginning of the guide's obsolescence, the goal Green had described in his introduction to the first edition of his work.